navcoin/navcoin-org/content/for-business/index.en.md

 description: ""
 ---
 {{< hero_section
-titleText="NavCoin For Business"
+titleText="Navcoin For Business"
 paragraphText="Is your business ‘future ready?’
 More and more people are looking for ways to pay using their digital currency.
 If you want to stay ahead of the trend, now’s the time to start accepting it at your store and online.
-NavCoin has the right payment solution for your&nbsp;business." imgSrc="/images/for-business/bus-hero.svg"
+Navcoin has the right payment solution for your&nbsp;business." imgSrc="/images/for-business/bus-hero.svg"
 >}}

 {{< item_container_section
-    titleText="Why NavCoin Is Good For&nbsp;Business"
+    titleText="Why Navcoin Is Good For&nbsp;Business"
     subtitleText=""
 >}}
     {{< feature